ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonHome/BoxSorter.md

 The higher a rule is in the table, the "outer" or "earlier" the rule applies. e.g. for a table of rule "National Dex Number" followed by "Alpha".
 It will have the order: Alpha Bulbasaur, Bulbasaur, Alpha Ivysaur, Ivysaur, ...
 Basically, the program first sorts Pokémon based on national dex numbers.
-Then for each subgroup of Pokémon with the same dex number, sort them by their alpha-ness.
+Then for each subgroup of Pokémon with the same dex number, sort them by their alphaness.

 Each rule also has a "reverse" checkerbox to reverse its ordering. e.g. reversed "Alpha" rule will place Alpha Pokémon at end.